Theodore Sturgeon: 1950s: The boom years

 Although the bulk of Sturgeon's short story work dated from the 1940s and '50s, his original novels were all published between 1950 and 1961.
 Disliking arguments with John W. Campbell over editorial decisions, Sturgeon only published one story in Astounding after 1950.
 He did, however, take very seriously Campbell's enthusiasms for psionics and for L. Ron Hubbard's Dianetics (even before it became the Church of Scientology in 1953).
 Sturgeon was "audited" by Campbell himself, and according to Alec Nevala-Lee, he became more devoted to it than any other science fiction writer other than A.E. van Vogt.
 He became a trained auditor and defended the Church for decades.

 Sturgeon published the "first stories in science fiction which dealt with homosexuality, 'The World Well Lost' [June 1953] and 'Affair with a Green Monkey' [May 1957]", and sometimes put gay subtext in his work, such as the back-rub scene in "Shore Leave", or in his Western story, "Scars".

 Carl Sagan later described "To Here and the Easel" (1954) as "a stunning portrait of personality disassociation as perceived from the inside", and further said that many of Sturgeon's works were among the "rare few science‐fiction novels [that] combine a standard science‐fiction theme with a deep human sensitivity".

 According to science fiction writer Samuel R. Delany, a friend of Sturgeon's, Sturgeon was bisexual.

 Though not as well known to the general public as contemporaries like Isaac Asimov or Ray Bradbury, Sturgeon became well known among readers of mid-20th-century science fiction anthologies.
 At the height of his popularity in the 1950s he was the most anthologized English-language author alive.

 Three Sturgeon stories were adapted for the 1950s NBC radio anthology X Minus One: "A Saucer of Loneliness" (broadcast twice), "The Stars Are the Styx" and "Mr. Costello, Hero".

 Sturgeon was a member of the all-male literary banqueting club the Trap Door Spiders, which served as the basis of Isaac Asimov's fictional group of mystery solvers the Black Widowers.
-In 1959, Sturgeon moved to Truro, Massachusetts where he met and became friendly with a then unknown Kurt Vonnegut, Jr. (Sturgeon was the inspiration for the recurrent character of Kilgore Trout in Vonnegut's novels.)
+In 1959, Sturgeon moved to Truro, Massachusetts, where he met and became friendly with a then unknown Kurt Vonnegut, Jr. (Sturgeon was the inspiration for the recurrent character of Kilgore Trout in Vonnegut's novels.)

-In 1959, he began to write book reviews for National Review, and continued until 1973.
+In 1959, he began to write book reviews (primarily of science fiction at the somewhat improbable behest of Frank Meyer, with whom he cultivated a largely apolitical friendship centered around their shared love of the genre despite Sturgeon's trenchant countercultural elan) for National Review, continuing in this capacity until 1973.